 The Latin America and the Caribbean (LAC) region is a pioneer on sustainable consumption and production (SCP) and has been working on it since 2003, when the Regional SCP strategy was developed and a Regional Council of Government Experts on SCP was established.
-SCP has become a priority for the Region as it is expressed by the high level political support and commitment received from the Ministers in the Region.
-In March 2014, the last Regional Forum of Ministers of Environment adopted a SCP Decision, stressing its support to the 10-Year Framework of Programmes on SCP (10YFP), recalling the regional SCP priorities (national polices, SMEs, sustainable public procurement and sustainable lifestyles) and calling for additional programmes on SMEs, sustainable food systems and integrated waste management.
-Also in that same Decision new Terms of Reference for the Regional Council were adopted (see Decision’s Appendix).
+One of the main functions of this Regional Council is to act as a specialist advisory body on SCP for the Regional Forum of Ministers of Environment.
+SCP has become a priority for the Region as it is expressed by the high level political support and commitment received from the Ministers of Environment in the Region.
+Within their specific SCP Decisions the Ministers have stressed their support and commitment to implement the 10YFP, and have recalled the regional SCP priorities (national polices, SMEs, sustainable public procurement and sustainable lifestyles) while at the same time calling for additional programmes on SMEs and integrated waste management.

-Another demonstration of regional commitment shows that out of the 33 countries of the region, 20 have already designated their 10YFP National Focal Points (NFPs) and more countries are very close to do so.
+Another demonstration of regional commitment shows that out of the 33 countries of the region, 23 have designated their 10YFP National Focal Points (NFPs) and more countries are very close to do so.
 Please consult the full 10YFP NFP directory.

 Regional strategy on Sustainable Consumption and Production (SCP)